CassJBeckford/MemoryMatch/README.md

 ## Purpose

 Memory Match is a way for people of all ages to have fun and challenge themselves.
-It's a great way for anyone to strengthen their short term memory through matching new information with previous information, while also boosting long-term memory ability.
+It's a great way for anyone to strengthen their short term memory through matching new information with previous information, while also boosting long-term memory ability, in an enjoyable way.

+## User Experience (UX)

+-  #### User stories:

+    1. As a user, I dont want to spend loads of time learning how to play.
+    2. As a user, I want to be able to reset the game if I want to start again.
+    4. As a user, I want the game to look visiually pleasing.
+    5. As a user, I want to be able to play this on different devices.
+    7. As a user, I want access to different game modes depending on how I want to challenge myself.
+    8. As a user, I want to know whether i have won or lost.

 ## Features